JJ0BY/Erfplus-Activation-function/README.md

 # AI II Final code
  Code for the AI II final project: The new proposed activation function is a smooth monotonic error based function

-Unused code folders (These folders are testing files and are not necessary)
-* Previous code
-* Python code

 Important folders (These folders are organized folders with comments)
 * Current code (Folder that stores code for running activation function, models and testing)
 * Data (Folder that stores MNIST and fashionMNIST data)